LeandroPata/LinuxTools/README.md

 ## systemCleaning.service and systemCleaning.timer

-Automates systemCleaning execution and executes the script once a month.
+Automates systemCleaning execution and executes the script once a week.
 Should be placed in /etc/systemd/system/

 ```